Lexer747/Haskell-Fractals/README.md

 ![BoundingBox](https://cdn.rawgit.com/Lexer747/Haskell-Fractals/cd100a2f/svg/BoundingBox_Demo.svg)

-The blue square is created using affine transformations then the red square is produce by finding the bouding box of the shape.
+The blue rectangle is created using affine transformations then the grey rectangle is produce by finding the bouding box of the shape.

 ---